Lindsey’s News

 A Giveaway (this still applies, NB)

 Sometimes in the past we have had simple book auctions, but I want to try something different: My cupboard is overflowing with spare book copies and here’s an offer: Due to the huge increase in postal charges I’m increasing the amount required so I don’t feel there is an imbalance between your contribution and mine.
 Anyone who makes a donation to Fishbourne Roman Palace may then claim a signed book as a thank you from me.
-The new limits are a donation of £30 for UK and Europe and £40 for the rest of the world.
+The new limits are a donation of £30 for UK and Europe although sadly, due to mammoth postal costs I can no longer send books to the USA or other places in Zone 1.

 Donate at http://sussexpast.co.uk/please-donate-now.
 Please use Giftaid if you can.
 But NB the books come from me so you must then send an email with your address to me.